From the Archives: The day the music in Richmond rioted

 Now, that the day had come, promising two days of “fun and music under the sunny springtime skies of the Old Dominion,” native Richmonders and out-of-towners came together equally in anticipation for “blues, boogie, rock and roll on Saturday” and “funky, funky sounds of Sunday” from “moon ‘til noon.”

-When the first show began at noon, the stadium’s aluminum bleachers had filled and those on the lawn had gotten up to dance along with the music pouring out from the stage and out of the 17-feet tall speakers.
+When the first show began at noon, the stadium’s aluminum bleachers had filled and those on the lawn had gotten up to dance along with the music pouring out from the stage and out of the 17-foot-tall speakers.

 Bubbles floated up and out of wands, aimlessly dancing across the field before popping.
 Their creators continued to sway with the beat.
 Hands clutching Pabst Blue Ribbons and Budweiser shot into the air with each riff from an electric guitar.